OpenScalerEngineeringTeam/load-balancer-demo/README.md

 You can now access your application at `http://localhost:8080`

-## Install Demo App Locally
+## Install Demo App on Already Existing Computer

-If you don't want to create a new instance, you can install the demo app locally as follows:
+If you don't want to create a new instance, you can install the demo app on an already existing computer as follows:

 1. copy the content [load-balancer-demo.py](load-balancer-demo.py) to your local machine
 2. run the application locally